Vittor-Javidan/EarthLog/docs/tasks.md

     + Sample Screen
         + Show all widgets inside the sample.
         + Must show a button to create a new widget, if rules allow.

+## APIs

++ Simplify API from project creation, making an API for input, and another for widgets.

+## Project and Sample

++ fix the rules.

+## Layout Project and Samples

++ Implemente a new UI for Project and Samples

+## Save system

+- Change the current autosaving system, to be a more consistent model.

+## Widgets

+- Implement a new Widget UI.
+- Implement the widgets rules.
+- "app" icon for widgets.

+## Date System

+- Implement a TimeService.
+- A last saved date and Hour info must be stored on ProjectSettings, SampleSettings and WidgetData.
+- A new time info must be saved every time something changes.

+## GPS system

+- GPS is not a widget, but a propertie that can be used on everything.
+- GPS required must be a rule for projectSettings, sampleSettings, widgetsData.
+- implement GPS service
+- implement "locate" icon for coordinate
+- the coordinate aquisition must be on project settings, sample settings, and widget modal.
+- a gps quick action icon must be present on the bottom of every widget UI.
+- Minimum precision is defined by the user.

+## GPS widget

+- a dedicated GPS widget.
+If the user wants to save just coordinates with a label alone.

+# Auto audition

+- Shold trigger an alert when the current GPS aquisition deviates too much from current sample gps coordinates.
+- Distance trigger should be optional.

+# Data Export:

+- Estudy ways to export data:
+  - Some of interest are CSV, word, PFF and Email

+# Server communication:

+- App must be able to receive a ProjectDTO from external servers, and parse this data.
+- App must be able to post a ProjectDTO to a external server, so the server can filter the data whatever he wants.
+- A screen to define the JSON body of both GET and POST request must be created.
+  - This screen is dedicated for people who know a programming.